"Wait!" Ruhan stepped forward slowly. He kept his voice calm so he wouldn't alarm the bandit.

 "You could have left me," Xiao Zhi said hoarsely, her voice barely above the crackle of the fire.

-Ruhan glanced at her, pale-faced but composed.
-"And go where?
+Ruhan glanced at her, "And go where?
 Without you, I can't return to Tughril.
 And I won't abandon you here."

-She swallowed, staring into the fire, wishing she had memorized every part of the story, every detail.
+She swallowed, staring into the fire.
+She wished she had memorized every part of the story, every detail.
 She was pretty sure Lin Rui, the author, would be laughing right now if he knew what she was going through.
 Was this karma for mocking the novel before even reading it?

 Ruhan crouched beside her, lowering his voice.
 "I'm here.
 I won't let anything happen to you tonight."

 Xiao Zhi wanted to say something.
 Maybe a thank you for keeping her safe tonight, but the desert air left her throat raw, leaving only a slow nod.
-She pressed herself closer to the corner, feeling the faint warmth of Ruhan's presence beside her.
+She moved closer to the corner, feeling the faint warmth of Ruhan's presence beside her.

 Minutes passed in silence.
 Ruhan shifted slightly, placing a protective arm across Xiao Zhi's shoulder.
 Xiao Zhi was taken aback for a moment by the sudden gesture.